-1. Please state how your YMI programme will reinstate the Scottish Government commitment in relation to your local authority area, that 'every school pupil in Scotland should be offered a year of free music tuition by the time they leave primary school'.
-If you are also planning to offer activities to pupils who missed out on YMI provision last year, please provide details.
+1. Please state how your YMI programme will deliver the Scottish Government commitment in relation to your local authority area, that 'every school pupil in Scotland should be offered a year of free music tuition by the time they leave primary school'.

-By focusing YMI provision on the 36 primary schools in Moray with no specialist class music teacher, YMI instructors will offer all of the P5 children in these schools, as well as the P6 children where timetabling allows, weekly ukulele/recorder lessons over the course of a 20 week block - ensuring that 'every school pupil in Scotland' is offered the equivalent of 'a year of free music tuition by the time they leave primary school'.
+By focusing YMI provision on the 36 primary schools in Moray with no specialist class music teacher, YMI instructors will offer all of the P5 children in these schools, as well as the P6 children where timetabling allows, weekly ukulele/recorder lessons over the course of the year - ensuring that 'every school pupil in Scotland is offered a year of free music tuition by the time they leave primary school'.

 2. Please describe how your YMI programme will provide an appropriate offer to all young people with additional support needs, disabilities and those in non-mainstream schools (e.g. secure units, behavioural units etc).
-Please also clearly outline how the Scottish Government commitment will be reinstated for young people in all non-mainstream settings in your region.
+Please also clearly outline how the Scottish Government commitment will be met for young people in all non-mainstream settings in your region.